mhanberg/blog/_posts/2023-03-05-introducing-lazyasdf-a-tui-for-the-asdf-version-manager.md

 Ratatouille calls for 3 callbacks in your TUI program, `init/1`, `update/2`, and `render/1`.

-- When you program boots up, the `init/1` callback is called and the return value becomes your initial model state.
+- When the program boots up, the `init/1` callback is called and the return value becomes your initial model state.

-- Whenever your TUI receives user input, the `update/2` callback is executed with the message and your current model state.
+- Whenever the TUI receives user input, the `update/2` callback is executed with the message and your current model state.

-- When that returns, the runtime will call your `render/1` callback with the new model state.
+- When that returns, the runtime will call the `render/1` callback with the new model state.

   The `render/1` callback is full of macros which translate to element structs, so it's just an ergonomic DSL.
 Typing out many structs by hand would be a PITA!